Insider - Korean Language Learning App

 4.

-• Collaborative: Team up with peers to solve problems together via chat or voice.
+• Collaborative: team up with others to solve problems together via chat or voice

-• Competitive: Go head-to-head and climb the leaderboard in a fair, multi-category ranking system.
+• Competitive: compete with others and climb the leaderboard in a balanced and multi-category ranking system

 5.

-Once you finish all lessons within one Learning Space task module, unlock the Stellar Mastery Scan—a review challenge that helps you evaluate your grammar and vocabulary knowledge.
-You’ll receive instant feedback and see your strengths and growth areas.
+Unlock the Stellar Mastery Scan - a review challenge that helps you evaluate your grammar and vocabulary knowledge.

 6.